pauliceia/vgiws/doc/api/layer.md

     - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
+    - 400 (Bad Request): The user already has been added in layer.
     - 403 (Forbidden): It is necessary an Authorization header valid.
     - 403 (Forbidden): The creator of the layer is the unique who can delete the layer.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.